Phone: (202) 296-5505 Email: info@winvale.com

 HubZone Small Businesses

 The HUBZone (Historically Underutilized Business Zone) program is designed to help small businesses that are in demographically specified areas.
 The government sets an annual goal of at least 3% of federal contract dollars to HUBZone-certified companies each year.
 Companies that operate in a HUBZone receive preferential consideration and a 10% price elevation preference in full and open contract competition.
-One of the smallest set-asides the HUBZone program has accounted for $284 million dollars or 3.15% of GSA contract sales.
+One of the smallest set-asides the HUBZone program has accounted for $1,313,562,012 million dollars or 3.5% of GSA contract sales through November 2024.

 Women-Owned Small Businesses